vascohq/jobs/frontend/README.md

 ### Notes

-- The notation `m1` means the first month of the quarter, `m2` the second month and `m3` the third month.
+- The notation `m1` refers to the first month of the quarter, `m2` to the second month, and `m3` to the third month.

-## Level 5
+## Level 5 (Optional)

+If you have extra time, write an RFC (Request for Comments) to technically design a solution for making formula calculations reusable across both frontend and backend.

-Do you still have some time?
-You are tasked with writing an RFC to technically shape a proposed change.
-The change involves the requirements to make the formulas calculation reusable also in the backend.
-For example, if the backend wants to calculate the Churn Rate, it should be able to use the same formulas as the frontend.
+**Context:** The backend should be able to use the same formulas as the frontend.
+For example, if the backend needs to calculate the Churn Rate, it should use identical logic.

-In the RFC, please specifically include your proposed solution for:

-- Having isomorphic formulas.
+**Your RFC should include:**

+- A proposed solution for isomorphic formulas (shared between frontend and backend)
-- How to add new formulas overtime.
+- How to add new formulas over time
-- How the developer would use the formulas.
+- How developers would use the formulas
-- We expect pseudo-code, not a full implementation.
+- Pseudo-code (not a full implementation)
-- Include the pros and cons of your solution.
+- Pros and cons of your proposed solution

 ## Use of AI Development Tools